Houston Comets

 The Houston Comets were a Women's National Basketball Association (WNBA) team based in Houston.
 Formed in 1997, the team was one of the original eight WNBA teams and won the first four championships of the league's existence.
 They are one of two teams in the WNBA that are undefeated in the WNBA Finals; the Seattle Storm are the other.
 The Comets were the first dynasty of the WNBA and are tied with the Minnesota Lynx and Seattle Storm for the most championships of any WNBA franchise.
-The team was folded and disbanded by the league in 2008 during the height of the Great Recession because new ownership could not be found.
+Despite all of their success, the team was folded and disbanded by the league in 2008 during the height of the Great Recession because new ownership could not be found.

 The Comets were known for courting great women's basketball stars.
 The team had among its members Cynthia Cooper (the WNBA's first MVP); college and national team standout Sheryl Swoopes; Kim Perrot, who succumbed to cancer in 1999; and college stars Michelle Snow and Tina Thompson.

-Franchise history
+History

 Building the first dynasty of the WNBA (1997–2000)

 The Comets were one of the founding teams in the WNBA.
+Their first four seasons were marked by dominant success in the league, as they became the WNBA's first dynasty.
 They capped off the league's inaugural season in 1997 with a win over the New York Liberty in the WNBA championship game to win the WNBA's first championship.

 When the league expanded the next season, the Comets were moved from the Eastern Conference to the Western Conference.
-In 1998, they put together a win loss record of 27-3 for a .900 winning percentage – a WNBA record that still stands.
-They went on to repeat as champions, defeating the Phoenix Mercury in the first-ever WNBA Finals that year due to the championship game being extended into a three-game championship series.
+In 1998, they finished 27–3 – a .900 winning percentage, a WNBA record that still stands.
+They went on to repeat as champions, defeating the Phoenix Mercury in the first-ever WNBA Finals, which had become a three-game championship series.

-In 1999, led by what was already known as the Big Three, (Cynthia Cooper, Sheryl Swoopes and Tina Thompson), the Comets survived a highlight-film, last-second, court-to-court, game-winning shot by the Liberty's Teresa Weatherspoon in Game 2 of the finals to beat the Liberty in three games and win their third straight title, this one after the death of teammate Kim Perrot, who died of cancer.
+In 1999, led by what was already known as the Big Three, (Cynthia Cooper, Sheryl Swoopes and Tina Thompson), the Comets survived a stunning last-second, half-court, buzzer beater by the Liberty's Teresa Weatherspoon in Game 2 -- as it appeared the Comets were set to win the title -- to beat the Liberty in three games and win their third straight title, this one after the death of teammate Kim Perrot, who died of cancer.

-In 2000, behind league MVP Sheryl Swoopes and eventual WNBA Finals MVP Cynthia Cooper, the Comets beat the New York Liberty in two games to win their fourth title in a row cementing themselves as the greatest WNBA team ever assembled.
-2000 was the Comets' last championship and last WNBA Finals appearance in franchise history.
+In 2000, behind league MVP Sheryl Swoopes and eventual WNBA Finals MVP Cynthia Cooper, the Comets beat the Liberty again, this time in two games, to win their fourth straight title cementing themselves as the greatest WNBA team ever assembled.
+This was the Comets' last championship and last Finals appearance in franchise history.